JUS GENTIUM

 DOCUMENTS AND OTHER EVIDENCE OF STATE PRACTICE

 A Brief Calendar of State Practice for Shandong: 1897–1924.
-Part Seven (1918): Fortunes of War
+Part Eight (1919): Parting of the Ways

 P. Macalister-Smith

-J. Schweitzke
+J. Schwietzke

 REVIEWS